muscak/MIT-PE-Applied-Data-Science-Program/README.md

-# MIT-PE-Applied-Data-Science-Program
+# MIT-PE Applied Data Science Program

-Projects of ADSP
+This repository contains the project assignments of Applied Data Science Program of MIT Professional Education.